Oprah with Meghan and Harry: Archie's title

 As heir apparent to his father's Dukedom of Sussex, Earldom of Dumbarton, and Barony of Kilkeel, Archie was customarily entitled to use Prince Harry's senior subsidiary title Earl of Dumbarton as a courtesy.
 At the time of Archie's birth, it was reported that it had been Meghan and Harry's decision not to have him use a courtesy title, in accordance with their wish that he grow up as a private citizen.

 A Royal Decree by King George V in 1917 limited the "prince" or "princess" titles to children of the British monarch, grandchildren in the male line, and the eldest son of the eldest son of the Prince of Wales.
 In 2012, the Queen issued letters patent for all of Prince William's children to be titled prince and princess (William being the elder son of the Prince of Wales at the time); the 1917 legislation had not anticipated her longevity.
 Since Archie was not also granted the title of Prince, Meghan mooted a future grievance that the rules set by the 1917 letters patent could be changed to "prevent" Archie from becoming a prince.
 However, according to Bob Morris from the Constitution Unit, this could be attributable to King Charles III's long standing idea of a slimmed-down royal family, the mechanism for which has not been announced yet.
-Finding Freedom author Omid Scobie later stated that Meghan was incorrect in her understanding of royal procedure regarding the issue, but added that there was "much more to this story" than is known to the public.
+Finding Freedom author Omid Scobie later stated that Meghan "may have misinterpreted" the royal procedure regarding the issue, but added that there was "much more to this story" than is known to the public.

 Following the accession of Charles III, Archie became entitled or eligible to use the title "prince" and style "royal highness" as the child of a son of the monarch, pursuant to letters patent issued by King George V in 1917.
 The royal family's official website continued to use the form 'Master Archie Mountbatten-Windsor' publicly until 8 March 2023.
-However, in March 2023 Buckingham Palace confirmed that the website would be updated to reflect his title of 'Prince' in due course, which happened on 9 March 2023.
+However, in March 2023 Buckingham Palace confirmed that the website would be updated to reflect his title of 'Prince' in due course, which happened on March 9, 2023.

 Alleged lack of access to personal documents

 Historian Robert Lacey explained that Meghan handing in her driver's license would have been a requirement under security rules, as she "would not be protected" if she went driving by herself.
 Royal commentators said that her passport would still have been used when she was traveling internationally – only the monarch does not use one – but that it would have been kept with other royals' personal documents in a safe and accessible place, which "really was routine, and probably anything would be accessible to her if she wanted it."
-Journalist Camilla Tominey called into question Meghan's claims about lack of access to her passport, pointing out that the Duchess went on four foreign holidays in the six months after her wedding, went on official tours and enjoyed a lengthy honeymoon.
+Journalist Camilla Tominey called into question Meghan's claims about lack of access to her passport, pointing out that the duchess went on four foreign holidays in the six months after her wedding, went on official tours and enjoyed a lengthy honeymoon.